bokanushi-design/Unity-PSG-Player/README.md

 > ~~This may reduce CPU load by decreasing the burden of decoding MML.~~
 > Supported in v0.9.3beta.

-* Non-streaming playback
+* ~~Non-streaming playback~~

-> Pre-rendering and preparing waveform data in advance should improve responsiveness for sound effects and similar elements.
+> ~~Pre-rendering and preparing waveform data in advance should improve responsiveness for sound effects and similar elements.~~
+> Supported in v0.9.4beta.

 * Supports WebGL